osg-htc/docs/docs/release/updating-to-osg-36.md

     Any modified `*.repo` files should appear under `/etc/yum.repos.d/` with the `*.rpmsave` extension.
     After installing the new OSG repositories (the next step) you may want to apply any changes made in the `*.rpmsave` files to the new `*.repo` files.

-    !!! note
-        Please disable the ``osg-upcoming`` repository when upgrading to the new release series.

 1. Update your [Yum repositories](../common/yum.md#install-the-osg-repositories) to OSG 3.6